 Some of the high-tech, fog-type systems and aeroponic systems require only a small amount of grow medium (primarily for the stabilization of the plants).
 However, almost all hydroponic systems require some sort of medium.
 The choice of media will be determined by the grower’s preference and the requirements of the particular hydroponic system chosen.

 What Types of Nutrients Do I Need in a Growroom?

 We have discussed lighting, ventilation and the containers or hydroponic system as essential pieces of hardware for setting up an indoor garden.
 Just as a growroom requires essential components to operate, the plants themselves require certain essential elements to grow and thrive.

 There are many different types and brands of plant nutrients (fertilizers) available at indoor gardening retailers.
 Frankly, the sheer amount of options can be overwhelming to a beginner indoor horticulturist.
-Good base fertilizers, generally sold as grow (for vegetative stage) and bloom (for flowering stage), are all a beginner really needs to get the plants through a cycle.
+Good base fertilizers, generally sold as grow (for the vegetative stage) and bloom (for the flowering stage), are all a beginner really needs to get the plants through a cycle.